kifj/wildfly-logstash/README.md

 Compile the jar file with maven: `mvn package`

+To create a ZIP file containing the module: `mvn package -P zip`

 Unzip the archive created in the `target/zip` folder at `$JBOSS_HOME/modules/system/layers/base`.

+To create a RPM package containing the module: `mvn package -P rpm

 Modify the JBoss configuration in `standalone/configuration/standalone.xml` by adding a formatter to the logging configuration and reference the formatter in the handler.